How to Change Spectrum WiFi Name and Password

 That’s it; you have successfully changed your Spectrum router WiFi name and password without the app or web portal.
 However, there are also alternate ways to modify your modem and router settings using the mobile app and Spectrum.net website.

-How to change Wi-Fi password using Spectrum.net account
+How to change Spectrum WiFi Password via Spectrum.net account

 Changing your WiFi name and password through a Spectrum.net account is pretty straightforward.
 The Web Portal lets you pay your Spectrum bills for Charter Internet services and update your network equipment settings.
-This is one of the methods to change the name and password of the Spectrum WiFi router without the app.
+This is one of the methods to change Spectrum WiFi password and name without using router IP or the app.
 To do so, follow these simple steps:

 • Visit Spectrum.net and login into your account.